bioexcel/biobb_workflows/common/python/README_subrepo.md

 * **workflow.py:** the python file with all the steps to execute this workflow.
 * **workflow.yml:** the configuration file with the I/O dependencies and settings for each step of the workflow.
 * **workflow.env.yml:** the environment file needed for create a conda environment where this workflow will be run.
+* **inputs:** the inputs vary depending on the workflow, all the needed files are available in this same repository, just be sure to have them in the same folder where **workflow.yml** is.

 ## <a name="requirements"></a>Requirements